firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-30-you-are-bleeding.md

 The harlot was unafraid, until; the girl understands that princes can be beasts that hunt in packs and prey on those who dare to be unafraid.

-"They found her, one morning, all her scanty clothing torn" says the girl's grandmother.
+"They found her, one morning, all her scanty clothing torn," says the girl's grandmother.
 "And she was bleeding."

 ----